 Inhalation and dermal contact are the most important routes of occupational exposure.

-CAREX Canada estimates that 9,300 Canadians are exposed to acrylamide in the workplace.
-The main industries exposed are foundation, structure, and building exterior contractors.
-The occupations with the most workers exposed are construction trade helpers and labourers, followed by concrete finishers and mineral and metal processing labourers.
+CAREX Canada estimates that 8,700 Canadians are exposed to acrylamide in the workplace.
+The main industries exposed are foundation, structure, and building exterior contractors; utility system construction; and highway, street, and bridge construction.
+The occupations with the most workers exposed are construction trade helpers and labourers, followed by concrete finishers and underground production and development miners.

 Other sources of occupational exposure may occur in pulp and paper manufacturing, oil drilling, textile and cosmetics manufacturing, food processing, plastics manufacturing, mining, and agricultural industries.
 People working in labs where polyacrylamide gels are prepared may also be exposed.

 Some occupational exposure measurements (including dermal measurements) and task-related information are available in a risk assessment from the EU.

 For more information, see the occupational exposure estimate for acrylamide.